Team-GhostLand/GhostLand7/README.md

 * Disabled everything Cave Dust
 * Plane Rocket Boost at Enter
 * Disabled vanilla screenshots - replaced with large ones
-* Added secondary ability to Origins
+* Added secondary ability to Origins (at H)
-* Tinker's set to pages
+* Tinker's set to Pages
+* Remapped Small Ships sail from R to Y to prevent airplane-boat collisions
+* Remapped various FlightAssistant keys to the right-hand cluster (where its arrows already were, anyway)
+* Added thrus reversal to Do a Barrel Roll (at S)
+* Disabled Do a Barrel Roll's toggle

 ### Bind Pizzeria
 * Temporarily configured Worldmap shortcut (will be changed later to something more immersive, along with other BP configs)